llucid-97/betweenle_solver/readme.md

 The Betweenle Solver is a Python-based tool that helps you solve the Betweenle word game by finding words between two given words and recommending the best word to guess based on distance and frequency.

+I've tested it on 20 games thus far and it consistently gets a perfect score.

 ## Installation

 1. You can pip install the git repo as shown below: